 Surface RT Windows Update stuck at Checking for updates

-This topic contains 5 replies, has 4 voices, and was last updated by Evan Forrest 3 months, 3 weeks ago.
+- This topic has 5 replies, 4 voices, and was last updated 6 months, 1 week ago by Evan Forrest.

 Please follow this guide to install the Windows RT 8.1 Update 3 with start menu on Surface RT/2: